Levintsky/ML-tutorial/CV-3D/Camera-Pose.md

 - R Clark, M Bloesch, J Czarnowski, S Leutenegger, and A Davison.
 Learning to solve nonlinear least squares for monocular stereo.
 ECCV'18
 	- solve nonlinear least squares in two-view SfM using a LSTM-RNN
 - Z Lv, F Dellaert, J Rehg, A Geiger.
 Taking a Deeper Look at the Inverse Compositional Algorithm.
 2019
-- **SVD**: Jake Levinson, Carlos Esteves, Kefan Chen, Noah Snavely, Angjoo Kanazawa, Afshin Rostamizadeh, Ameesh Makadia.
+- **SVD**: J Levinson, C Esteves, K Chen, N Snavely, A Kanazawa, A Rostamizadeh, A Makadia.
 An Analysis of SVD for Deep Rotation Estimation.
 NeurIPS'20
 	- https://youtu.be/jgN2SJTVokI